 Not to be outdone, the Northern Lights Alpine Kitchen also offers floor-to-ceiling windows to showcase the spectacular views of Banff National Park.
 The Northern Lights Alpine Kitchen offers a creative menu, served buffet style for both lunch and dinner.

 Reservations for the Northern Lights Alpine Kitchen are available when you book the Northern Lights Nightrise Dinner package.

 Open seasonally, the Peak Patio offers light bites and tasty beverages to enjoy outdoors.
-The food just tastes better when enjoying the fresh air of Banff National Park.
+The food just tastes better when enjoying the fresh air of Banff National Park in summer.

 Castle Mountain Coffee

 There’s nothing like enjoying a piping hot coffee in the fresh mountain air on your walk along the ridgetop boardwalk.
 Located on Level 1 of the Upper Terminal, Castle Mountain Coffee is your home for hot drinks and quick snacks.

 If you love Banff National Park as much as we do, you’ll want to bring a piece of it home with you.
 This View from Sulphur Mountain illustration by Diana Boyle at Rooftop Illustrations is the PERFECT souvenir!